pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 For Windows, the installation of `tinyobjloader` requires Visual Studio C++ compiler (see below).

-The package `tinyobjloader` with its python API can be installed with the following command line:
+The package `tinyobjloader` with its python API can be installed with:
 ```shell
 pip install tinyobjloader==2.0.0rc5
 ```